ConsenSysMesh/ipfs-cluster-k8s-sidecar/README.md

 Currently managing addition of new nodes to the cluster works.

 Nodes are not currently removed from the cluster.
+(With a persistent store nodes will rejoin the cluster with their newly assigned IP).
+If not using a persistent store we will have to remove the node from the cluster.

 ## How to use it